Kathy Castor: 2006

-Castor entered the race for what was then the 11th district when five-term incumbent Jim Davis chose to run for governor (he lost to Charlie Crist in November).
+Castor entered the race for what was then the 11th district when five-term incumbent Jim Davis chose to run for governor, a race he later lost to Charlie Crist in the general election.

-Castor won the September 5 Democratic primary—the real contest in what has long been the only safe Democratic district on Florida's Gulf Coast—defeating State Senator Les Miller, Al Fox, Scott Farrell, and Michael Steinberg.
-She received 54% of the vote, a full 20 points ahead of Miller in the five-way race.
+Castor won the September 5 Democratic primary—in what was widely regarded as the decisive contest in the only safe Democratic district on Florida’s Gulf Coast—defeating State Senator Les Miller, Al Fox, Scott Farrell, and Michael Steinberg.
+She received 54% of the vote, finishing more than 20 points ahead of Miller in the five-way race.

 Eddie Adams Jr., an architect and former hospital laboratory technologist, was the only Republican to file.
 Castor was endorsed by the pro-choice political action committee EMILY's List, the League of Conservation Voters, Oceans Champions, The Tampa Tribune, The St. Petersburg Times and The Bradenton Herald.

 Castor won the November general election, 70% to 30%, becoming the first woman to represent the Tampa Bay area in Congress and only the third person to represent this Tampa-based district since its creation in 1963 (it was the 10th district from 1963 to 1967, the 6th from 1967 to 1973, the 7th from 1973 to 1993, the 11th from 1993 to 2013, and has been the 14th since 2013).